miccaldas/cli_diary/cli_diary/md_posts/update_to_player_app.md

    simple.
    [Playsound](https://pypi.org/project/playsound/) has only one command, which is to play a file.
 This command has one boolean argument, to use it on blocking mode or not.
-Has using non-blocking mode doesn't work, that's even one less thing to worry about.
-The other audio libraries are oriented for a type of in-depth use that's not my use case.
+As using the non-blocking mode doesn't work, that's even one less thing to worry about.
+The other audio libraries are oriented for a type of in-depth use that's not my case.
 Add to that an irritating habit of spewing unneeded output whilst playing a file, and I was looking for something much more clean and direct.
    The only thing I miss that I could have with other players, is the ability to